plonzari/blog/_posts/2020-10-13-good-to-eat.md

 the sour cream and half the cheese in the frying pan.
 Turn off the heat and let it rest (covered) for 10mn.
 Serve with the rest of the grated cheese.

-Dinner:
+Dinner: pork with peppers and cheese (3 portions)

   * 500g pork shoulder and belly (half and half)
   * olive oil
-  * four white bell peppers chopped.
+  * four white bell peppers cut in 2" x .5" strips
-  * 300g feta cheese
+  * 300g feta cheese (diced)

 Fry the meat in olive oil.
-When browned add chopped peppers.
+When browned add peppers.
 When peppers start to brown melt cheese on top.
 Inspired by "pork with cheese" from a Greek restaurant.